trevian2345/ENPM661_Project2/README.md

 Help with using the program can be found by running the command `python solver.py --help`.

+NOTE:  This program outputs an mp4 file.
+If generating this mp4 file does not work, alternatively you can append the flag `--play` at the end of the command to use openCV's built-in imshow command.
+The mp4 file may still work even if there is an error message in the console related to FFmpeg.
+Preferably omit the `--play` flag if the mp4 file is playable.

 Some examples of valid commands:

         python Dijkstra_rigid.py 10 110 50 150 2 2 (arg : Ix Iy Gx Gy R C)

         python Dijkstra_point.py 160 10 10 290

+        python Dijkstra_point.py 40 20 175 275 --play
 --------------------------------------